• Home

 Whether you’re new to paid advertising or a pay-per-click (PPC) veteran, Google Smart Campaigns can be your best friend.
 Rapid advances in artificial intelligence technology at the heart of Google Ads make PPC marketing an entirely different beast — one that may be easier to tame in 2023.

 You may already be familiar with Smart Bidding, which is a Google AI-led bidding strategy you can use in any campaign type.
 By comparison, Google Smart Campaigns demand even less of you.
-In fact, you don’t even have to provide Ad Groups — Google can do that by itself.
+You don’t even have to provide Ad Groups — Google can do that by itself.

 There’s a lot to love about Google Smart Campaigns.
 Let’s find out what they can do for you.